 Through SINA, the refugee communities are in charge of themselves and able to create their own solutions and a future for themselves through social entrepreneurship.

 How does the idea fit within the larger ecosystem that surrounds it?
 Urgent needs are usually a symptom of a larger issue that rests within multiple interrelated symptoms - share what you know about the context surrounding the problem you are aiming to solve.
 (500 characters)

 Unemployment stands at the heart of hopelessness and violence is often the recourse for young men.
 Studies in Africa have found a strong correlation with the likelihood of civil war increasing by more than half with a 5 percentage-point drop in annual economic growth (see: http://www.nber.org/ens/feldstein/Papers/_Paper__Economic_Shocks_and_Civil_Conflict.pdf) and joining rebel groups can be a way for young men to survive.
 Job creation and opportunity are prerequisites for lasting peace.

 How does the idea affect or change the fundamental nature of the larger ecosystem that surrounds it (as described above) in a new and/or far-reaching way?
 (500 characters)

-Many refugees are passively waiting for a resettlement in the global north or for peace back home to be able to return.
-Managing themselves and enabling each other through SINA hubs, refugee communities become an active driver for the generation of opportunities and jobs for themselves and the host communities.
-Creating a dignified and sustainable life in Uganda, refugees contribute to its well-being and become a boost to the economy, instead of being a perceived burden to Uganda.
+Uganda has an 83% youth unemployment rate.
+Many refugees are passively waiting for a resettlement in the global north.
+Managing themselves and enabled in a SINA Community, refugees are no longer passive but an become an active driver for the generation of opportunities, jobs and economic growth for themselves and the host communities.
+Creating a dignified and sustainable life in Uganda, refugees contribute to its well-being and become a boost to the economy, instead of being a perceived burden.

 What will be different within the target community as a result of implementing the idea?
 What is the scope and scale of that difference?
 How long will it take to see that difference and how will it be sustained beyond BridgeBuilder support?
 (500 characters)